statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 The only other study discussing $R_{20}$ is \cite{Bershady2000}, who also note that smaller percentile isophotes are more sensitive to resolution, but find that even $R_{20}$ is stable at \reseff{}$\sim$10.
 However, \cite{Bershady2000} simply downsampled their images to investigate the resolution dependence, rather than also including the effect of the PSF.
 The stark difference between our results and those of \cite{Bershady2000} strongly indicate that the bias is caused by the PSF, and could be potentially remedied if the effect of the PSF was accounted for (as it is in the S\'ersic fit, see below).

-The \texttt{SymbolicRegression} fit to our data allowed us to correct for the resolution well (the fit parameters are in Appendix \ref{app:pysr}, and the corrected distribution is available online).
+The \texttt{SymbolicRegression} fit to our data allowed us to correct for the resolution well.
 However, since the bias appears to stem from the PSF, our fit would only work well in the identical set-ups, where the PSF is a 2-pixel Moffat.
 Therefore, we discourage using these fits in images with a different PSF without testing.